the-turing-way/the-turing-way/book/website/reproducible-research/case-studies.md

 ## Prerequisites / recommended skill level

-This chapter assumes familiarity with all topics covered in the [chapter: guide to reproducible research].
+This chapter assumes familiarity with several topics covered in this [Guide to Reproducible Research].
 The actually required skills depend on the case study since not all examples make use of all methods covered in the guide to reproducible research.